What are the key challenges of security metrics?

 There are practical limitations

+The final challenge of security metrics we are talking about today is practical limitations.
 Organisations need to weigh up the cost of collecting the data for their “ideal” metrics programme versus the insight it will provide them.
 Often what would need to be done to collect the data to assess a control in a particular way could be considerably more onerous than the implementation of the control itself.

 Some tooling or logging systems may simply not be set up to collect/store the required information, at the required frequency.
 For instance, if you wanted to measure whether unauthorised devices were quarantined in a timely manner.
 If we take ‘timely’ to mean ‘within 24 hours’, then the entire network would need to be scanned at least once a day to prove or disprove this.
 This is something that many organisations don’t have in place.